ballerine-io/ballerine/README.md

 ## Contributing

-We appreciate all types of contributions and believe that an active community is the secret to a rich and stable oriduct.
+We appreciate all types of contributions and believe that an active community is the secret to a rich and stable product.
 Here are some of the ways you can contribute:

 -   Give us feedback in our  [Slack community](https://join.slack.com/t/ballerine-oss/shared_invite/zt-1iu6otkok-OqBF3TrcpUmFd9oUjNs2iw)